dlubawy/resume/README.md

 - Created and maintained a Python web application through Django to generate reports using ArcGIS from ESRI.

-## Open Source Projects and Contributions
+## Selected Open Source Projects and Contributions

 May 2024–Present
 nix-configs Nix